 Again, this is only if you itemize.
 If you take the standard deduction, this won't apply to you.

 Furthermore, the tax laws of North Carolina do not allow you to claim gambling losses as itemized deductions on your state return.
-And remember that you won't have to deduct gambling losses if they involve North Carolina sports betting promos, because most of the time, those are free!
+Remember that you won't have to deduct gambling losses if they involve North Carolina sports betting promos, because most of the time, those are free!

 Professional gamblers have a whole different set of challenges best sorted by a tax pro, but the short version is that filing income tax with Schedule C (self-employment) is going to be the go-to here.